Sales and invoicing process

 - The Managed Hub Service folder

-- The leads folder
+- The leads and partnerships AirTable

-- The sales assets folder
+- The partnerships and leads assets folder

 Contains all templates, email copy, stationery, etc that is useful in 2i2c sales.

 Anybody on the core team of 2i2c, or the steering council, is welcome to participate in the process below.

 If you wish to help with sales and growing the service, please send an email to

 email@example.com so you can be added to that list, and be given a quick run-down of the process.

 firstname.lastname@example.org are invited to participate in the process below.